HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_patients.md

 Sometimes the initial query is insufficient to determine if the returned resources qualify for inclusion in the population, and additional data may be necessary.
-This is the "chatty" part of the protocol, because it can result in a query to test each case not already included, and is the reason for use of the outer iff() in first part, and in the inner iff() in this second part of FHIRPath expression.
+This is the "chatty" part of the protocol, because it can result in a query to test each case not already included, and is the reason for use of the outer iif() in first part, and in the inner iif() in this second part of FHIRPath expression.

 The first of the two queries identifies patients for whom there is at least one positive diagnostic test for COVID-19 in the past two weeks.
 ```
-      iff(
+      iif(
          // The patient has at least one laboratory diagnostic test confirming COVID-19 in the past 14 days
          Patient.distinct().where(
            %Base + '/Observation?_count=1' +